dmethi/ff2021/season-recap-week-4.md

 0 | 4 | 8 | 0 | 0

 Jeffrey's had a softer schedule to start the year, as no one in the league would have a losing record with Jeffrey's schedule.

+> __After somehow making your way to a 2-1 record after an underwhelming start to the season, your team finally blew up last week to get you to 3-1.
+How would you assess your season so far?__
+>
+> What can I say, my play was WR depth from the get go, all I needed was for my star RBs to show out.
+Saquads is finally looking like his pre ACL form so I think my team is looking strong from here.
+Have a couple injuries in my WR/TE position but I have depth to cover them.
+Only thing I’m concerned about is my RB2 slot rn.
+>
+> __You’re at or above average at pretty much every position besides Kicker, but injury concerns threaten to derail this strong start.
+What’s your plan for your roster moving forward - are you going to ride with your high injury risk guys or try to reduce the risk?__
+>
+> I’m trying to acquire another RB, because I have depth at both TE and WR, but pretty much no startable backup RB.
+But honestly if I have to play some duds at RB so be it.
+As long as I have my stars healthy for the playoffs.
+>
+> __What’s the gameplan to capitalizing on this 3-1 start and securing a position in the actual playoffs and not the toilet bowl for the first time in several years?__
+>
+> Don’t trade my stars away.
+Every season i always try to make some trades happen and my team always ends up worse for it.
+I’m going to try and keep my team as it is and let the algo do the work.

 ### 5. Methis